Estimating Fold Changes from Partially Observed Outcomes with Applications in Microbial Metagenomics: Data analysis: Colorectal cancer microbial metaanalysis

 \section{Data analysis: Colorectal cancer microbial metaanalysis}

-In this section we consider a shotgun metagenomic dataset published by \citet{wirbel2019meta}.
-This dataset comprises a meta-analysis of five studies, each targeting possible associations between the composition of the human gut microbiome and colorectal cancer (CRC) risk.
-In each study, fecal samples were taken from participants with colorectal cancer as well as from healthy controls.
-We are interested in identifying microbial strains unusually enriched or depleted in study participants with colorectal cancer as compared to otherwise similar control participants.

-Each observation $Y_{ij} \in \mathbb{R}_{\geq 0}$ reflects the observed abundance of microbial strain $j$ in fecal material of study participant $i$, measured as the depth of coverage of marker genes calculated by the mOTU profiler v2 \citep{milanese2019microbial}.
-We consider the ``ideal'' but unobserved data $W_{ij}$ to be the cell concentration of strains in the stool of study participants.
-Participant data was pooled from five studies, yielding 575 study participants among whom 2342 unique strains were detected.
+We now investigate microbial strains that are unusually enriched or depleted in populations with colorectal cancer (CRC) compared to otherwise similar control populations.
+We consider a shotgun metagenomic dataset published by \citet{wirbel2019meta}, which is a meta-analysis of five studies (total $n = 575$), each of which obtained fecal samples from participants with colorectal cancer and cancer-free controls.
+We consider the ``ideal'' but unobserved data $W_{ij}$ to be the cell concentration of microbial strain $j$ in fecal material of study participant $i$, and let $Y_{ij} \in \mathbb{R}_{\geq 0}$ be the observed abundance measured as the depth of coverage of marker genes calculated by the mOTU profiler v2 \citep{milanese2019microbial}.
+2342 unique strains were detected.
 In addition to metagenomic data, \citet{wirbel2019meta} published clinical and demographic metadata including colorectal cancer status, age in years, binary gender, BMI, and timing of sampling relative to colonoscopy (sample taken prior to or following colonoscopy). \citet{wirbel2019meta} applied stringent filtering criteria to remove low-abundance strains from their dataset.
-While not necessary for our methodology, to enable the comparison of our results with theirs, we applied the same filtering criterion, excluding all mOTUs that failed to exceed empirical relative abundances of $10^{-3}$ in at least three studies.
+While not necessary, to enable the comparison of our results with theirs, we applied the same filtering criterion (excluding all taxa that did not exceed empirical relative abundances of $10^{-3}$ in at least three studies).
 We excluded 9 participants with missing covariate data (8 for BMI and 1 for timing of sampling relative to colonoscopy).
 With these exclusions, we analyze $n =566$ study participants and $J=845$ metagenomic strains.